How to become a coroner's officer: Bryony's story

 I also draw on Sociology, Cultural Studies and similar subjects I did at college and university, because we deal with families at such a sensitive time.
 London is so diverse, and you are dealing with a lot of different cultures on a regular basis.

 If you don't know what you want to do, choose subjects that you love doing.
 There will always be something for you to do

 Think about what you are good at too.
 Doing this helped open up a lot of choices for me.

-What to expect if you want to be a coroner
+What to expect if you want to become a coroner's officer

 Bryony is currently a coroner's officer for the City of London Corporation.